Anmol283/E-commerceMiniStore/README.md

 ## ✨ Overview

-E-Commerce Mini Store is a full-stack web application leveraging Spring Boot, Java, JWT, and MySQL, designed with a scalable microservices architecture.
+E-Commerce Mini Store is a full-stack web application built with Spring Boot, Java, JWT, and MySQL.
 It provides a complete platform for product management, cart handling, order checkout, and user authentication with roles (CUSTOMER and MANAGER).

 ---